stormchaserroleplaying/stormchaserRPG/Talents/Bard/Valour/index.md

 **Mobile Flourish.** You can expend one use of your bardic inspiration to cause the weapon to deal extra damage equal to your martial feat die to the target that you hit.
 You can also push the target up to 5 feet away from you, plus a number of feet equal to the number you roll on that die.
 You can then immediately use your reaction to move up to your walking speed to an unoccupied space within 5 feet of the target.

-Additionally, a creature that has a bardic inspiration die from you can instead roll your martial feat die and add the number rolled to a weapon damage roll that it just made.
-If a creature has a bardic inspiration die from you casts a spell that restores stamina or deals damage, then that creature can instead roll your martial feat die and choose a target affected by the spell.
+Additionally, a creature benefitting from your bardic inspiration can instead roll your martial feat die and add the number rolled to a weapon damage roll that it just made.
+If a creature has a bardic inspiration die from you and casts a spell that restores stamina or deals damage, then that creature can instead roll your martial feat die and choose a target affected by the spell.
 Add the number rolled as a bonus to the stamina regained or the damage dealt.

 ### Extra Attack